Skip to content

 // Step 1: Process payment

-const payment = await activities.processPayment({ amount: input.amount });
+const payment = await context.activities.processPayment({ amount: args.amount });

 paymentTransactionId = payment.transactionId;